Igor Mandić: 1990s and 2000s

 From 1993 to 1995, Mandić wrote cultural commentaries for Slobodna Dalmacija, and since 1997 he worked as a freelance writer, publishing in various periodicals such as Novi Plamen.

 Mandić was the editor-in-chief of Vjesnik from February to October 2000.
 He succeeded in introducing good-quality content and democratizing the government-controlled newspaper after a decade of Croatian Democratic Union rule, but was dismissed by the Supervisory Board for failing to boost circulation and make the paper profitable.

 Mandić was interviewed in Boris Malagurski's documentary film The Weight of Chains 2 (2014).
 In the later years he was writing a popular weekly column for Nedjeljni Jutarnji, Ćorava kutija.

 Personal life

 Mandić died on 13 March 2022 in Zagreb, at the age of 82.

 Awards

 In 1999, he received Matica hrvatska's award A. G. Matoš for his book Književno (st)ratište.
 In 2005, he received a life achievement award of the Croatian Journalists' Association.
 In 2006, at the book fair Sa(n)jam knjigu u Puli he received the Kiklop Award for his book Sebi pod kožu.
 In 2008, he received the Joško Kulušić Lifetime Achievement Award from Slobodna Dalmacija daily newspaper.

 Works

-Mandić was a very prolific writer.
+Mandić was a prolific writer.
 He published literary critiques, socio-culturological feuilletons and essays.
 He was a lifetime collaborator of various radio and television stations.